top of page

 Most workers in the NDIS are casual, part-time, or sole traders.
 This means you do not get the benefits that permanent full time workers get like access to paid time off.

-Even full time workers often miss out on long service leave because of changes in client funding and choices.
+Even full time workers often miss out on long service leave because of changes in client choices and funding.

 Portable entitlements will mean all disability workers have access to the same basic entitlements as other essential workers like nurses and teachers.